-We currently have five Circuit Stewards, they are:-
+We currently have three Circuit Stewards, they are:-

 Christine Welham moved to Coventry four years ago when she retired as a Methodist Layworker in the S. Essex Circuit.
 Having been a member of the circuit staff team for many years she was keen to develop a ‘circuit focus’ for the Nuneaton and Coventry Circuit.
 She is a Local Preacher with a strong musical interest.